ushmm/atrocity-prevention-data/README.md

 # Master analysis file for Tools for Atrocity Prevention project

-The following document annotates the R code for "Lessons Learned in Preventing and Responding to Mass Atrocities," a project of the Holocaust Museum's Simon-Skjodt Center for the Prevention of Genocide.
+The following document annotates the R code for "Lessons Learned in Preventing and Responding to Mass Atrocities," a project of the US Holocaust Memorial Museum's Simon-Skjodt Center for the Prevention of Genocide.

 Daniel Solomon is the original author of this code.
 Please direct inquiries about this analysis to cpg@ushmm.org.